mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ### Override default plugin .zip URL

-`--pluginUrl value` allows you to download a .zip file containing a plugin from a local URL instead of downloading it from the default Grafana source.
+`--pluginUrl value` allows you to download a .zip file containing a plugin from a local URL instead of downloading it from the default Mosaicoo source.

 **Example:**